jqno/jqno.github.io/_posts/2018-10-07-state-of-the-apps.md

   * [**Impulse Blocker**](https://addons.mozilla.org/en-US/firefox/addon/impulse-blocker) is one of many site blockers.
 I don't have any preferences for any specific site blockers, but this one seems nice and simple.
 I use it to keep myself away from Facebook.
 If I really want to check Facebook (which occasionally happens -- I'm only human, after all), I force myself to go to a different browser, so Facebook can track me as little as possible.

-  * [**KeePass**](https://addons.mozilla.org/en-US/firefox/addon/keepass-tusk) seems to be the most user-friendly KeePass plugin for Firefox.
+  * [**KeePass Tusk**](https://addons.mozilla.org/en-US/firefox/addon/keepass-tusk) seems to be the most user-friendly KeePass plugin for Firefox.
 The others try to make some sort of connection with MacPass, which is very fiddly to set up.

 * [**Chrome**](https://www.google.com/chrome).
 I use it when I can't or don't want to use Firefox for whatever reason.
 I'm logged into my secondary Google account there.